 Of course, this is an optional surgery.
 If you decide on breast reconstruction, you and your doctors will evaluate the best timing to do so.
-Breast reconstruction can take place during the mastectomy operation (immediate reconstruction) or at a later date, after other necessary treatments are given (delayed reconstruction).
+The procedure can take place during the mastectomy operation (immediate reconstruction) or at a later date, after other necessary treatments are given (delayed reconstruction).

 Immediate reconstruction is performed at the same time as the mastectomy.
 The entire breast is removed, and a new one reconstructed immediately.
-With immediate reconstruction, the chest tissues are undamaged by radiation therapy or scarring.
+With this type of procedure, the chest tissues are undamaged by radiation therapy or scarring.
 Also, immediate reconstruction means one fewer surgeries.

 Delayed reconstruction is performed at a later time.
 For some women, this may be recommended if radiation is to follow mastectomy, as radiation therapy after breast reconstruction can increase post-surgical complications.

-Breast reconstruction includes a variety of advanced surgical procedures that work to restore the breasts, typically after breast cancer and mastectomy.
-The goal of breast reconstruction is to minimize psychological stress caused by the loss of a breast.
+This procedure includes a variety of advanced surgical procedures that work to restore the breasts, typically after breast cancer and mastectomy.
+The goal is to minimize psychological stress caused by the loss of a breast.
 There are several different possible techniques, including TRAM flap, free flaps, and prosthetic implants.

 Breast Reconstruction with Expanders

-Tissue expanding implants, also known as Becker implants, are often used during breast reconstruction to facilitate recreation of the breast mound.
+Tissue expanding implants, also known as Becker implants, are often used to facilitate recreation of the breast mound.
 Your plastic surgeon inserts the expander beneath the pectoralis muscle and gradually fills the implant with saline.
-Once the tissue has stretched to accommodate the desired implant volume, the breast mound can be restored, along with reconstruction of the nipple and areola.
+Once the tissue has stretched to accommodate the desired implant volume, the breast mound can be restored, along with the nipple and areola.

 Fat Grafting for Breast Deformities

-Fat grafting can improve the cosmetic result of breast reconstruction.
+Fat grafting can improve the cosmetic result.
 During this procedure, fat is taken from elsewhere in the body using a low-pressure liposuction method, which uses a syringe.
-The fat is washed gently with saline and then injected into contour depressions along the margins of reconstructed breasts.
+The fat is washed gently with saline and then injected into contour depressions along the margins of the breasts.
 The technique has limitations and risks, but overall it is a safe alternative to more complicated procedures that achieve similar results.

 Breast Reconstruction with Implants

-Revision Breast Reconstruction: Breast reconstruction is often performed in stages.
+Revision Breast Reconstruction: is often performed in stages.
 After the operation is complete, revision procedures can be performed to improve aesthetic appearance or correct unexpected complications.

-AlloDerm Placement: AlloDerm, a type of acellular dermal matrix, is a biologic material that acts as a soft tissue substitute during breast reconstruction.
+AlloDerm Placement: AlloDerm, a type of acellular dermal matrix, is a biologic material that acts as a soft tissue substitute during the procedure.
 The material closely resembles normal dermis and integrates nicely with existing tissue.
-Typically used in expander or implant-based reconstruction, AlloDerm supports and provides coverage of the breast implant.
+Typically used in expander or implant-based procedure, AlloDerm supports and provides coverage of the breast implant.